-However, many users (still) have Windows XP/7/8/10 only, so this section describes a "one-finger-one-minute" method to create a working Puli pendrive.
+However, as many users (still) have Windows XP/7/8/10 only, here I describe a "one-finger-one-minute" method to create a working Puli pendrive in Windows:

 1. Download Puli and LiLi

 a.
-Puli and its updates are available at smokey01.com/gjuhasz in form of compressed files.
-Download then unpack the Puli_install.zip file (this description refers to Puli 6.0.5 and later versions).
+Puli and its updates are available at smokey01.com/gjuhasz in form of compressed files in Puli-(latestversion_issuedate) folders.
+Download the Puli_install.zip file (this description references to Puli 6.0.5 and later versions).

 b.
 Download the latest version of LinuxLive USB Creator from http://www.linuxliveusb.com.
 Alternatively, you can find its Sep 2015 version next to Puli folders, at smokey01.com/gjuhasz/LiLi.

 Plug in the pendrive (recommended capacity: 4 GB or bigger) and Run LiLi.
 Complete the install steps from top to down as follows:

 Step 1: Choose your pendrive in the selection box (be careful - do not select another drive accidentally)

 Step 2: Choose a source - click on the ISO/IMG/ZIP icon and select the Puli_install.zip file

 Step 3: Select Live Mode in the Persistence pane

 Step 4: Tick only the second (FAT32) box